Adoption After Infertility Counseling | Transitioning to Adoption | Dancing Bee Counseling Madison WI

 Pre-Adoption Grief Work

-Processing the loss of the biological child before starting adoption.
-This grief work isn't about "getting over" infertility but integrating it so you can move forward without carrying unresolved pain into your adoptive family.
+A space to acknowledge and integrate the grief of not having a biological child before beginning the adoption process.
+This work helps ensure you move forward without carrying unresolved pain into your future family.

 Decision Support